Introduction

 Conclusion

-Xillybus offers both the FPGA engineer as well as the host application programmers with an abstraction interface which is probably the one either feels most comfortable with.
+The Xillybus IP core offers both the FPGA engineer as well as the host application programmer with an interface which is probably the one both feel most comfortable with.
 While some PCIe bandwidth is wasted in certain occasions, the efficiency naturally rises with the demand for bandwidth, making these occasions of wasted bandwidth practically unnoticeable.

 For those interested in how Xillybus is implemented internally, a brief explanation can be found in Appendix A of the programming guides for Linux or Windows.